-Some other significant changes to the plan this year include:
+Some key changes to the plan this year include:

-- a revision to the Early Identification Procedures and Interventions Strategies standard to streamline information and for general readability; - an addition of a flowchart to the Identification, Placement and Review Committee Process and Appeals standard to help outline more clearly the process: - an update to the Equipment standard to reflect more completely the expenditures and reimbursement from the Special Equipment Amount and; - an update to The Board's Consultation Process standard to include current initiatives that LSS has been focused on.
+- a revision to the Early Identification Procedures and Interventions Strategies standard to outline the tier 1 supports within the classroom that can help identify when early intervention may be required, and for general readability; - a focus in the Staff Development standard on inclusive education practices; and - an update to The Board's Consultation Process and the Board's Model for Special Education standard to include current initiatives that LSS has been focused on.

-Staff is committed to continuous improvement and opportunities to increase the accessibility of the information for staff, parents/guardians and where appropriate, students.
+The "Moving Forward in this Standard" section outlines upcoming work or next steps related to the information shared within the section and has been updated to reflect planning and initiatives for the upcoming year.
+Staff is committed to continuous improvement and opportunities to increase the accessibility of the information for staff, parents/quardians and where appropriate, students.

-8. Submission Process and Timelines
+Submission Process and Timelines